parallaxsecond/parsec-client-go/interface/README.md

 # Interface
 This folder and subfolders contain the code to implement the protocol buffers interface to talk to the parsec daemon.

-This code is not part of the go language client public api and should not be used by client application developers directly.
+This code is not part of the Parsec go language client public api and should not be used by client application developers directly.

 ## Sub Folders